lucidlayer/traceform/traceform/cli-onboard/README.md

 ## Why Traceform Onboarding CLI?

-Setting up a multi-part toolchain can be error-prone.
+Setting up a multi-part toolchain can be error prone.
 The Onboarding CLI removes the guesswork, automates checks, and provides clear, contextual instructions for every step.
 It ensures your Traceform workflow is ready to go.

 ---

 ## How It Works

-- **Environment Check:** Verifies Node.js and package manager versions.
-- **Component Guidance:**
+### Step-by-Step Wizard Flow

+The CLI guides you through the following steps:

+1. **Prerequisites**
-  - Checks for the VS Code extension and provides install instructions.
+   - Checks for Node.js (minimum version: **18.17.0**) and a supported package manager:
+     - npm (>= 8.0.0)
+     - yarn (>= 1.22.0)
+     - pnpm (>= 7.0.0)
+   - Prompts you to fix any missing prerequisites before continuing.
+2. **Babel Plugin Setup**
-  - Scans for the Babel plugin in your `package.json` and config files, offering a minimal setup snippet if needed.
+   - Checks for `@lucidlayer/babel-plugin-traceform` in your `package.json`.
+   - If missing, provides the correct install command for your package manager.
+   - Detects your project type (Vite, Create React App, Next.js, or custom Babel) and offers a tailored config snippet.
+   - Does **not** modify your files automatically—copy/paste the snippet as needed.
+3. **VS Code Extension**
+   - Prompts you to install the [Traceform VS Code extension](https://marketplace.visualstudio.com/items?itemName=LucidLayer.traceform-vscode).
+   - Press Enter to confirm once installed.
+4. **Browser Extension**
-  - Guides you through manual installation of the browser extension.
+   - Prompts you to install the [Traceform Chrome extension](https://chromewebstore.google.com/detail/giidcepndnnabhfkopmgcnpnnilkaefa?utm_source=item-share-cb).
+   - Press Enter to confirm once installed.
+5. **Final Validation**
-- **Validation:** Offers a final checklist to confirm the entire toolchain is working, using "Find Component in UI".
+   - Provides a checklist to validate your setup:
+     - Start your React dev server (e.g., `npm run dev`).
+     - Check the Traceform VS Code extension sidebar for "client connected".
+     - Open your app in the browser.
+     - Use "Traceform: Find Component in UI" in VS Code.
+     - Look for highlighted components in the browser.
+   - If validation fails, troubleshooting tips are provided.

 - **Progress Indicator:** Each step shows "Step X of Y" at the top.
-- **Telemetry:** Anonymous usage telemetry is enabled by default.
-To opt out, set the environment variable `TRACEFORM_TELEMETRY=off` before running the CLI.

 ### Technical Details

-- Built with Node.js
+- Built with Node.js and [Ink](https://github.com/vadimdemedes/ink) for a modern TUI experience.
-- Uses `commander`, `inquirer`, `chalk`, `fs-extra`, and `execa` for a smooth CLI experience
+- Uses `fs-extra`, `execa`, `clipboardy`, and other utilities for project inspection and user guidance.
-- Scans project files and provides tailored setup instructions for Babel, Vite, and more
+- No subcommands or arguments, just run the CLI and follow the wizard.
+- **Does not modify your files automatically.** All configuration changes are manual (copy/paste from the wizard).
+- Works in monorepos and detects common project setups.

 ---